When and How to Extract Honey

 Combs full of honey are usually covered with thousands of worker bees defending their cache.
 Some beekeepers just shake/brush them off or blow them off with a leafblower.
 Those methods work somewhat, but the bees will keep returning to the combs like metal shavings to a magnet.

 Fume Board: Another way of clearing away the bees is to use a fume board.
 This is an outer cover with a felt lining that works best when the weather is warm.
 You apply a bee remover spray onto the cloth and place the fume board on top of the hive.
 Within a few minutes the fumes from the bee remover spray will drive the bees out of the first super.
-You will repeat this process for each super that you are going to extract honey.
+You will repeat this process for each super from which you plan to extract honey.
 There are a variety of sprays on the market with a wide range of ingredients.

 Bee Escape Board: To get the bees off without chemicals or sprays, use a bee escape board.
-These boards have a hole in the middle, and a little triangular maze covered with fine wire mesh on one side (there are other bee escapes manufactured out of plastic, but the principle is the same).
+These boards have a hole in the middle and a little triangular maze covered with fine wire mesh on one side (there are other bee escapes manufactured out of plastic, but the principle is the same).
 The board is placed maze-side-down with the super(s) you want to harvest above it and whatever you want to leave for the bees below.
 Usually, just the brood chamber is left below, but sometimes there is another super if you have decided to leave some extra honey for the bees.

 After corking up any auxiliary outside entrances you may have added to your supers, the bees will be trapped inside with the only way out via the maze on the underside.
 They can figure out how to get out of the maze, but not how to get back in.
 Over the course of about 48 hours the supers are almost completely emptied of bees, and you can remove them without disturbing the colony.
 Cover the supers you’ve just pulled with a board or a piece of tarp to keep any stray bees off, then remove the bee escape board from the hive and place the inner and outer lids back on top.
-Take a wheelbarrow or a yard cart with you – filled honey supers are notoriously heavy.
+Take a wheelbarrow or a yard cart with you – honey-ladened supers are notoriously heavy.

 How do you get the honey from the frames to the jars?

 First, pick a place to work, such as a screened porch, a shed, or a garage.
 The area must be enclosed or you will be annoyed by bees that are attracted to the area.
 Pick a hot day, when the honey will flow easily.
 Depending on the type of frames you are using (with or without foundations), your equipment needs will be either very simple or somewhat more involved.
-Either way, you need a bucket of soapy water and a dishtowel for cleaning your hands frequently, a table to work on, and a tarp if you want to keep propolis and wax off the floor.
+Either way, you need a bucket of soapy water and a dish towel for cleaning your hands frequently, a table to work on, and a tarp if you want to keep propolis and wax off the floor.
 You’ll also need honey bottles.

 For conventional frames (i.e., with frames with foundations) you need, at minimum, the following equipment: